dtcenter/METexpress/docs/Users_Guide/interface.rst

 toggle between having a linear vertical scale (the default), and a logarithmic one.

+The **Merge Y Axes** button appears for all types of line plots that can have more than one Y axis, and allows users to condense all curves on those plots onto one Y axis.
+Clicking the button again will revert the graph to its default Y axes.

+The **Merge X Axes** button appears for profile plots, and allows users to condense all curves on those plots onto one X axis.
+Clicking the button again will revert the graph to its default X axes.

 The **Equi-space X** button appears for threshold plots, and allows users to toggle between having a linear x-axis scale (the default), and equally spacing all of the returned threshold values.